Swimming Holes in California

 Frequently Asked Questions

-How many swimming holes are in CA?
+How many swimming holes are in California?

-Our directory lists 45 natural swimming destinations in CA, spanning 4 water types: Rivers (9), Varies - see belows (6), Varies-see belows (6), Falls (3).
+Our directory lists 45 natural swimming destinations in California, spanning 4 water types: Rivers (9), Varies - see belows (6), Varies-see belows (6), Falls (3).
 Of these, 14 (31%) are free to access and 31 require an entry fee or parking pass.

-CA's 45 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+California's 45 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Hot springs, San Francisco Bay, American River, Bass Lake, Varies - see below.

-Which swimming holes in CA are free?
+Which swimming holes in California are free?

-14 of the 45 swimming holes in CA (31%) are listed as free to access.
+14 of the 45 swimming holes in California (31%) are listed as free to access.
 The remaining 31 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across CA's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across California's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-36 officially managed sites in CA typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+36 officially managed sites in California typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in CA do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in California do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 31 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.